johnridesabike/bikewalklife/about.md

 ---
 title: About
-intro: "<p>Hi, this is John.
+intro: Hi, this is John.
 I’m a bike commuter from Columbus, Georgia.
 I created this blog to raise awareness of the issues affecting the world of biking and walking.
-  I especially focus on the Southeast U.S.</p>"
+  I especially focus on the Southeast U.S.
 image_large:
   image: "/v1608060004/2020/john-2020.jpeg"
   alt: A photograph of John.